Mohammed-Refat/JDBC-Journey/README.md

 These examples demonstrate the basic steps to establish a connection to a database using both `DriverManager` and `DataSource`.
 In the following sections, we will explore how to execute SQL queries, handle transactions, and optimize database interactions using JDBC.

-Certainly!
-Let's add the "Executing Queries" section to your JDBC repository.
-Below is a Markdown template for this section:

 ### Executing Queries: